kspirov/mass-usb-comparator/README.md

 ```
 sudo java -jar mass-usb-comparator-1.0.jar  hasher --folder=delete --file=hasher2.csv
 ```
 Sudo might be necessary as otherwise the program may not have write access to the mounted media.
-This is not a secure deletion, just a stanard delet ob all filew from the mounted systems.
+This is not a secure deletion, just a stanard delete of all files from the mounted systems (only the partitions that are recognized and defined in the properties).

 ### Move data in interactive mode
 ```
 sudo java -jar mass-usb-comparator-1.0.jar  hasher --folder=delete --file=hasher2.csv
 ```
-This is just combination of "archive" and "wipe" mode
+This is just combination of "archive" and "wipe" mode.

 # Project customization and properties (TBD)